jrvlima/kata-oreilly-q425-brinus/ARCHITECTURAL_REVIEW.md

 - **YES** - ADR clearly explains:
   - Why custom models don't work for startups (cost, time, expertise)
   - Why RAG is perfect fit (fast, cheap, flexible, no ML needed)
-  - How the system works (Weaviate + multimodal LLM + provider abstraction)
+  - How the system works (Qdrant + multimodal LLM + provider abstraction)
   - How reliability is ensured (7-layer validation)
   - How uncertainty is handled (multi-provider, circuit breaker, fallback)
   - What the trade-offs are (API costs, provider dependence)